Connector for the Connector API

 Scope

-Click on "Finish" to save changes and close the dialog again.
+Click "Finish" to save your changes and close the dialog box.

 Removes the selected user from the list.